 - 4. Let the scent of lavender wash over you at Farm Tomita

-- 5. The European scenery of the Patchwork Road
+- 5. Gorgeous scenery from the Patchwork Road

 - 6. Handmade cheese at Furano Cheese Factory